An Australian ‘Bachelor’ Contestant Might Be A Chinese Spy, And She’s Allegedly Just Fled Oz For China

 “It was as if she dropped off the face of the earth.”

-Though she may not have responded to friends for months, she has been updating her social media and posted a new picture earlier today.
+Though she may not have responded to friends for months, she has been updating her social media, and posted a new picture earlier today.

 View this post on Instagram